lsst/dp1_lsst_io/docs/processing/dia/index.rst

 Both real and spurious DIA sources can be detected with a signal-to-noise ratio of 5.
 An estimate of how likely a source is to be real is provided to enable filtering of DIA sources by users.

-DP1 uses a relatively simple machine learning reliability model, trained on simulated data and injected point sources labelled by Rubin staff, and applied to DIA sources.
+DP1 uses a relatively simple machine learning reliability model, trained on simulated data and injected point sources labeled by Rubin staff, and applied to DIA sources.
 The reliability value is stored in the ``reliability`` column of the ``DiaSource`` catalog.